The Norman Invasion of Wales

-We will never know what Harold Godwinson's long-range plans for Wales were (see previous article).
+We will never know what Harold Godwinson's long-range plans for Wales were (see the previous article).
 In the brief time between his accession and his defeat at the Battle of Hastings by William the Conqueror, Harold gave no sign that he was intending to take personal control of Wales by force.

-Gwynedd and Powys were divided under Grufudd's half-brothers, and the rest of his domains were parcelled out among his former enemies.
+Gwynedd and Powys were divided under Gruffudd's half-brothers, and the rest of his domains were parcelled out among his former enemies.
 Gwent and Gwynllwg were ruled by Caradog, Glamorgan was regained by Cadwgan, and Deheubarth fell to Maredudd ap Rhydderch.

 None of these leaders were able to rest easy.
 In a bewildering series of internecine battles and betrayals, all these men were dead by 1081.
-The two rulers left standing when the dust cleared were Rhys ap Tewdwr in Deheubarth and Grufudd ap Cynan in Gwynedd.
+The two rulers left standing when the dust cleared were Rhys ap Tewdwr in Deheubarth and Gruffudd ap Cynan in Gwynedd.
 But the Welsh had other worries than their internal enmities.